 Educational systems increasingly recognise the significance of verbal reasoning in shaping critical thinkers.
 Research shows that enhancing verbal reasoning abilities leads to improved performance in academics and standardised tests, ultimately preparing learners for future challenges.
 Furthermore, various types of verbal reasoning tests, such as verbal comprehension and critical reasoning assessments, are designed to evaluate and cultivate these essential skills.

-Hub-and-spoke diagram showing verbal reasoning at center connected to its key components
+Hub-and-spoke diagram showing verbal reasoning at centre connected to its key components

 Hub-and-spoke diagram: Components and Structure of Verbal Reasoning